christopherthompson81/autobot/documentation/Lumberjack Bugs.md

 # Dependency Bugs - mineflayer-pathfinder
 * Bot path-finds through glass, cobblestone, and crops (i.e. vandalization).
 A whole lot of block types should be avoided by the pathfinder
 * Closed doors are non-navigable?
+* Rapid cycling of held item when no good option exists in inventory.
+Resets breaking on target block on every change.
 * Pathfinder can change what is equipped - equip after arriving at goals
 * Pathfinder can stall out - Added some code to log a message to the console if a goal reached event is emitted, but the bot is nowhere near it.
 * Dumb paths sometimes, not determined by travel time where breaking time is calculated: